zbtolon/customer-portal/cpcompuschrootkittool.md

   ```
   {: pre}

-4. Unpack the tarball using the following command:<br/>
+4. Unpack the tarball by using the following command:<br/>

   ```
   tar xvzf chkrootkit.tar.gz